Tuition & Fees

 All graduate students are eligible for financial support during the regular academic year and while progressing through the curriculum in a normative sequence in accordance with the conditions of the Graduate Student Handbook.
 Application for scholarships is understood to be integral to the program application and no additional scholarship application is required.
 Students will be informed about scholarship financial support, and stipends as appropriate, upon acceptance to the program.

-Student loans and other non-scholarship financial support is administered through the Office of Financial Aid.
+The Free Application for Federal Student Aid (FAFSA) is required of all professional degree applicants (Path B and Path C) applicants seeking financial aid.
+(International students are exempt from this requirement.)
+The School of Architecture addresses scholarships, stipends, health insurance and technology fees, etc. while student loans are administered through the Office of Financial Aid.
 Questions about loan requirements, application deadlines and additional information should be directed to the Office of Financial Aid.

 TUITION, SCHOLARSHIPS, & FELLOWSHIPS

-Summer courses between academic years may be of interest to some graduate students as electives.
-Scholarships from the School of Architecture do not apply to these summer courses and so tuition would be based on a per credit rate, $589 per credit hour (Summer 2015).
+Summer courses between academic years may be required of or of interest to some students.
+Scholarships from the School of Architecture do not apply to these summer courses and so tuition would be based on a per credit rate, $805 for 2019.

 All students enrolled at the University of Notre Dame are required to provide proof of insurance (which is valid for care locally) or to purchase the University-sponsored health insurance plan for the entirety of their time at the University.